-Reading in conjunction the above two provisions, it can be deduced that the COI used in refugee status determination should relate to a period as close as possible to the time of taking a decision (regardless of the fact that it is a first- or upper-instance, administrative or judicial decision).
+Reading in conjunction the above two provisions, it can be deduced that the COI used in asylum procedures should relate to a period as close as possible to the time of taking a decision (regardless of the fact that it is a first- or upper-instance, administrative or judicial decision).
 From a COI professional's viewpoint, there may be exceptions from the "as up-to-date as possible" rule.
-When certain events referred to by the asylum-seeker did not occur prior to his/her flight, but for example years before, COI dating from the given period - i.e. otherwise completely outdated - will still be accurate.
+When certain events referred to by the asylum-seeker did not occur prior to her/his flight, but for example years before, COI dating from the given period - i.e. otherwise completely outdated - will still be accurate.
 Another exception may be the case of cultural or historical information (for example on wedding rites in an African tribe or the calendar used in different Islamic countries), which often remains unaltered in time.
 In such cases, the norm of currency may not be interpreted in a very strict manner.

-By the completion of this study, only a few member states have transposed the above provision of the Qualification Directive into their national asylum legislation, while some others already apply the term "up-to-date" in their asylum acts.
-The Austrian Asylum Act goes beyond this basic requirement and sets a strict rule in connection with its Country Documentation, aiming at the elimination of all outdated information and even envisaging the revision of analyses based thereon61:
+The Austrian Asylum Act goes beyond the general requirement set by the directives and sets a strict rule in connection with its Country Documentation, aiming at the elimination of all outdated information and even envisaging the revision of analyses based thereon:81

-(2) (...)
+(2) [...]
 The documentation has to be corrected as to facts which do not or no longer correspond to the actual situation.
-Analyses on the basis of these facts have to be rectified. (...)
+Analyses on the basis of these facts have to be rectified.

-Furthermore, it even encourages COI users to notify the documentation service about such information62:
+Furthermore, it even encourages COI users to notify the documentation service about such information82:

-(7) The Federal Asylum Office has to be informed if a user notices (...) that certain information covered by the country documentation does not or no longer correspond to the actual facts.
+(7) The Federal Asylum Office has to be informed if a user notices [...] that certain information covered by the country documentation does not or no longer correspond to the actual facts.
 Other persons are authorised to inform the Federal Asylum Office about such facts.

-A similar provision is set forth in Hungarian legislation63:
+A similar provision is set forth in Hungarian legislation:83